konekoya/Bible/README.md

 - Take a look at this nice browser support chart https://github.com/mzabriskie/axios
 - back to top button is broken in IEs...?
 - Think about SMACSS and implement it in the current CSS structure
+- Weird undefined text is showing when app initializing

 # Browser support
 All modern browsers and IE10+